aniollidon/hedyCli/vscode-ext/hedy-highlighting/README.md

 Hedy is maintained by the Hedy Foundation (Stichting Hedy).

+This extension is maintained by aniollidon who is not related with Hedy team apart from a great admiration for the work they have done.

 ## This extension

 This extension adds error highlighting and language support for Hedy programming language on Visual Studio Code.
 It